 The style is powerful with full respect for the terroir.
 Albert Mann works with high ecological ambitions, and applies a minimum of fertilizers in the vineyards.
 Hard pruning results in low yields and high must weights.
 On remarkable terroirs as Hengst and Furstentum, which naturally offers high acidity, the overall result is complex wines with superiour balance and outstanding cellaring potential.

 For the basic cuvées, Albert Mann uses screw caps, a very wise decision illustrating the respect that the domaine shows its customers.
+The families are very hospitable, the tasting room is well staffed and the website of the domaine is quite informative.

-Latest visit: 2005
+Latest visit: 2011

 Facts